devattic/ConfigCrypter/README.md

 The DevAttic ConfigCrypter makes it easy for you to encrypt and decrypt config files.
 It consists of two parts.
 A command line utility that lets you encrypt keys in your JSON configuration files and a library that decrypts them on the fly in your .NET Standard applications.

 ## WARNING
 Encrypted configuration files will not make your server infrastructure unhackable.
 Usually the certificate to decrypt is hosted on the same server as your web application.
-This means an attacker could decrypt your config file if he tries hard enough.
+This means an attacker could decrypt your config if your server is not secure and the attacker gains access.

 Additional security could be achieved by:
 - Storing your certficate in the windows certificate store (supported by ConfigCrypter) and restricting access to it.